 In the USA, Japan, and Australia, as well as in several European countries, the R 1100 RS quickly became a prizewinner and was voted "Motorcycle of the Year", the innovative BMW Telelever being lauded as a unique achievement in motorcycle technology.
-By the end of the 1994 model year, sales of the R 1100 RS amounted to no less than 12,400 units.
+By July 1995, sales of the R 1100 RS amounted to more than 16,500 units.